LawrikLawrence/Leo-Lucky-Cat/README.md

 # Leo-Lucky-Cat
-Replaces the Lucky Cat joker with my cat, Leo
+Replaces the Lucky Cat joker with my cat, Leo. :)